torossian97/data-dashboard/README.md

 When I joined Nylas as a Product Manager, I was tasked with re-imagining, and in turn re-engineering, the Nylas Scheduler.

-The biggest hurdle?The datapipelines for v2 had been shut off 1 year prior, leaving no relevant data left for me to pull.
+The biggest hurdle?
+The data pipelines for v2 had been shut off 1 year prior, leaving no relevant data left for me to pull.

 This left me blind as a PM, with no insights on feature usage, customer use-cases, or revenue impact.